What is Category Management? 5 Tools for Success

 - What are the steps for my team to go from the RFQ process to finalizing a purchase order?
 How is information shared between organizations?
 What steps (if any) are redundant?

-- If product development is part of your process, how does that fit into the questions above?
+- If product development and product lifecycle management is part of your process, how does that fit into the questions above?

 - What other internal departments do my buyers deal with to finalize a purchasing agreement?
 Do my suppliers have separate conversations with these departments?